Tell Kazel

 Tell Kazel (تل الكزل) is an oval-shaped tell that measures 350 × 325 m at its base, narrowing to 200 × 200 m at its top.
 It is located in the Safita district of the Tartus Governorate in Syria in the north of the Akkar plain on the north of the al-Abrash River approximately 18 km south of Tartus.

 History

-The tell was first surveyed in 1956 after which a lengthy discussion was opened by Maurice Dunand and Nassib Saliby identifying the site with the ancient city variously named Sumur, Simyra or Zemar (Egyptian Smr Akkadian Sumuru or Assyrian Simirra).
+The tell was first surveyed in 1956 after which a lengthy discussion was opened by Maurice Dunand and Nassib Saliby identifying the site with the ancient city variously named Sumur, Simyra, Simyros or Zemar (Egyptian Smr Akkadian Sumuru or Assyrian Simirra).

 Late Bronze Age

 It was a major trade center and appears in the Amarna letters; Ahribta is named as its ruler.
 It was under the guardianship of Rib-Hadda, king of Byblos, but revolted against him and joined Abdi-Ashirta's expanding kingdom of Amurru.
 Pro-Egyptian factions may have seized the city again but Abdi-Ashirta's son Aziru recaptured the city.

 A large amount of imported pottery from Cyprus, known as Cypriot bichrome ware, was found dating between the 14th and 12th centuries BC and contrasting to other sites in the Homs gap.
 The city was destroyed during the Late Bronze Age, after which local Mycenaean ceramics, Handmade burnished ware and Grey ware replaced the imported pottery.
 Architectural remains at the site include a palace complex and temple that were dated towards the end of the Late Bronze Age.
 The temple contained a variety of amulets, seals and glazed ware that showed similarities with the culture of Ugarit.